SCOTT SIMON, Host:

 High above the ground in the branches of a cottonwood tree near the town of Pearblossom, there once lived a mother crow and a father crow in a well appointed nest.
 Or at least the pair aspired to be parents.
 But a crafty snake, who showed up like clockwork every day, had other plans for their eggs.

 This drama plays out in a children's book called "The Crows of Pearblossom."
 It's written by Aldous Huxley.
 Yeah, Aldous Huxley - the novelist known to generations of high school English students as the author of a very different kind of book - "Brave New World."

 "The Crows of Pearblossom" has been out of print for years, but just been re- issued with new illustrations to delight readers.
 And although the story may not be for the faint of heart, the book does have a happy ending, not to give it away.

 You know who joins us now.
 Daniel Pinkwater, our ambassador to the world of children's' literature.
 He joins us from his home in a nest in upstate New York.

 Daniel, so good to have you back.

-Mr. DANIEL PINKWATER (Author): Scott, first of all I am tired of people saying that I am a bore and a philistine.
+DANIEL PINKWATER: Scott, first of all I am tired of people saying that I am a bore and a philistine.

 SIMON: I have only said that a couple of times.